-The Fund limits its exposure to credit risk, the risk that the issuer of a debt security will not pay its par value upon maturity, by primarily investing in obligations guaranteed by the United States Government, securities issued by agencies of the United States Government that are explicitly or implicitly guaranteed by the United States Government and investment-grade corporate bonds rated at or above BBB- by Standard and Poor's, Baa3 by Moody's and BBB- by Fitch by at least two of the three rating agencies.
+The Fund limits its exposure to credit risk, the risk that the issuer of a debt security will not pay its par value upon maturity, by primarily investing in obligations guaranteed by the United States Government, securities issued by agencies of the United States Government that are explicitly or implicitly guaranteed by the United States Government and investment-grade corporate and state and local government bonds rated at or above BBB- by Standard and Poor's, Baa3 by Moody's and BBB-by Fitch by at least two of the three rating agencies.
 Additionally, the U.S. agency obligations that consist of FHLMC securities are rated Aaa by a national rating agency.
 The Fund's U.S. agency obligations consist of FHLMC, FNMA, GNMA and FFCB securities.
 For ratings that were available, these securities were rated Aaa by a national rating agency.
-The state and local obligations are rated Aa2 to Aaa.
-The corporate bonds are rated Baa3 to Aaa.
+The state and local obligations are rated Baa2 to Aaa.